Abstract

 Participants: Patients who had recently undergone general abdominal surgery and healthcare professionals involved in post-surgical wound care.

-Results: Phase 1) In the example case study, 19 relevant content domains were identified from two clinical tools, two patient questionnaires and 19 multi-stakeholder interviews (9 patients, 10 HCPs).
-Phase 2) Domains were operationalised into 16 initial items.
-Plain language in conjunction with medical terminology was applicable in nine (27%) items.
-Phase 3) Pre-testing with 28 patients and 14 HCPs found that the UROM was acceptable to both respondent groups.
+Results: Phase I: In the example case study, 19 relevant content domains were identified from two clinical tools, two patient questionnaires and 19 multistakeholder interviews (nine patients, 10 HCPs).
+Phase II: Domains were operationalised into items and subitems (secondary components to collect further information, if relevant).
+The version after pretesting had 16 items, five of which included further subitems.
+Plain language in conjunction with medical terminology was applicable in nine (27%) items/subitems.
+Phase III: Pretesting with 28 patients and 14 HCPs found that the UROM was acceptable to both respondent groups.
 An unanticipated secondary finding of the study was that the combined use of plain language and medical terminology during questionnaire development may be a useful, novel technique for evaluating item interpretation and thereby identifying items with inadequate content validity.

 Conclusion: UROMs are a novel approach to outcome assessment that are acceptable to both patients and HCPs.
 Combining plain language and medical terminology during item development is a recommended technique to improve accuracy of item interpretation and content validity during questionnaire design.
 More work is needed to further validate this novel approach and explore the application of UROMs to other settings.